quantrs-dev/quantrs/README.md

 Technical Analysis Library for Trading in Rust

-Quantrs is a Rust library that provides a comprehensive set of technical analysis tools for developing trading applications.
-It aims to mimic the functionality of the popular [TA-Lib](https://ta-lib.org/) library, offering high-performance implementations of various technical indicators.
+Quantrs is a Rust library that provides a comprehensive set of high-performance technical analysis tools for developing trading applications.

+Designed to be the default go-to technical analysis library for Rust, Quantrs offers implementations of various technical indicators commonly used in financial markets.

 This library is designed to seamlessly add technical analysis capabilities to your trading applications.
-It is heavily inspired by [ta-rs](https://github.com/gakonst/ta-rs) and aims to provide a robust alternative with a broader range of indicators.
+It is heavily inspired by [TA-Lib](https://ta-lib.org/) and aims to provide a robust alternative with a broader range of indicators.

 ## Features